MaastrichtU-IDS/fair-enough-metrics/README.md

 [![Test Metrics](https://github.com/MaastrichtU-IDS/fair-enough-metrics/actions/workflows/test.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-enough-metrics/actions/workflows/test.yml)

-FAIR Enough Metrics is an API for various [FAIR](https://www.go-fair.org/fair-principles) Metrics Tests, written in python, conforming to the specifications defined by the [FAIRMetrics](https://github.com/FAIRMetrics/Metrics) working group.
+An API for various core [FAIR](https://www.go-fair.org/fair-principles) Metrics Tests, written in python, conforming to the specifications defined by the [FAIRMetrics](https://github.com/FAIRMetrics/Metrics) working group.

+FAIR metrics tests are API operations which test if a subject URL is complying with certain requirements defined by a community, they usually check if the resource available at the subject URL complies with the FAIR principles (Findable, Accessible, Interoperable, Reusable).

-This API is deployed publicy at https://metrics.api.fair-enough.semanticscience.org
+This API is deployed publicly at https://metrics.api.fair-enough.semanticscience.org

-It can be used with the following FAIR evaluation services:
+🗃️ It can be used with the following FAIR evaluation services:

 * https://fair-enough.semanticscience.org
 * https://fairsharing.github.io/FAIR-Evaluator-FrontEnd

-FAIR evaluation API built with [`fair-test`](https://github.com/MaastrichtU-IDS/fair-test)
+This FAIR Metrics tests API has been built with the [**FAIR test**](https://maastrichtu-ids.github.io/fair-test/) python library.

 ## ➕ Contribute a new FAIR Metrics Tests